 Shopify Review 2015

-Shopify is an off the shelf ecommerce platform hosted and managed by Shopify.
-It was created for those without access to web designers or a developer to setup a basic online store with ease.
-Despite being easy for non coders to change the look and feel of their store, Shopify provides access to the HTML and CSS of your website theme.
+Shopify is an off-the-shelf Cloud-based hosted eCommerce platform hosted and managed by Shopify.
+It was created for those without access to web designers or a developer to set up a basic online store with ease.
+Despite being easy for noncoders to change the look and feel of their store, Shopify provides access to the HTML and CSS of your website theme.
 Shopify Experts skilled in Liquid code can customize the look and feel of your store to make it stand out.

 Shopify Review: Features Overview